 The COVID-19 pandemic began during the last quarter of FY20 and has continued into FY22.
-UAF has received relief from federal, state and local sources and this funding was used to provide emergency financial aid to students; reimburse students for tuition, housing, room and board, or other fee refunds; replace lost revenue due to reduced enrollment; and replace lost revenue from non-tuition sources.
+UAF has received relief from federal, state and local sources and this funding was used to provide emergency financial aid to students; reimburse students for tuition, housing, housing and food, or other fee refunds; replace lost revenue due to reduced enrollment; and replace lost revenue from non-tuition sources.
 While COVID funding has helped, it is not enough to offset COVID-related expenditures and lost revenues.
 UAF tracks expenditures and revenue losses related to COVID-19.
 Reporting mechanisms are in place and appropriate justification and backup is required for COVID-related expenditures.

 FY22 is the final year of the three-year agreement (“compact”) between the Governor and the UA Board of Regents.
 In recognition of the negative financial impacts UA sustained as a result of the COVID-19 pandemic, the Legislature passed and the Governor signed an FY22 operating budget for UA with a $4.3 million state general fund reduction, instead of the original $20 million as noted in the agreement.
 It is important to note that this is not “new money” but rather less than a reduction than anticipated.
 In addition to the FY22 reduction, UAF has absorbed nearly $25 million in budget reductions over the last two fiscal years (FY20 and FY21) through the Governor’s compact.
 This is compounded by millions of dollars in COVID-19 costs and lost revenue, only a portion of which has been recovered through relief aid.